nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     1. Other incorrect `delete task` commands to try: `delete`, `delete task x` (where x is larger than the list size)<br>
        Expected: Similar to previous step 1(ii) under `Deleting a task`.

-1. Deleting a task while the task list is empty in the task page.
+1. Deleting a task while the task list is empty in the Task Page.

     1. Incorrect `delete task` commands to try: `delete`, `delete task x` (where x is any number)<br>
        Expected: No task is deleted.
 Error details shown in the log box.